Unable to connect to Samsung Server [Fixed Completely]

 - Navigate to Settings>General>Network.

-- Click on the “Reset Network” button and confirm any prompts that are presented on the next screen.
+- Click on the “Reset Network” button and confirm any prompts that appear on the next screen.

-- Wait for the network to be reset and check to see if the unable to connect to the Samsung Server issue still exists.
+- Wait for the reset to complete.
+Check to see if the unable to connect to the Samsung Server issue still exists.

 Warning: This will reset everything back to system defaults so be careful before applying this solution to your Television.